UniversalDependencies/docs/_it-overview/introduction.md

 # Introduction

-The Italian corpus, annotated according to the UD annotation scheme, was obtained by conversion from ISDT (Italian Stanford Dependency Treebank), released for the dependency parsing shared task of Evalita-2014 (Bosco et al. 2014).
+The Italian corpus annotated according to the UD annotation scheme was obtained by conversion from ISDT (Italian Stanford Dependency Treebank), released for the dependency parsing shared task of Evalita-2014 (Bosco et al. 2014).

-ISDT is a resource annotated according to the Stanford dependencies scheme (de Marneffe and Manning 2008, 2013a, 2013b; de Marneffe 2014), obtained through a semi-automatic conversion process starting from MIDT (the Merged Italian Dependency Treebank).
+ISDT is a resource annotated according to the Stanford dependencies scheme (de Marneffe et al. 2008, 2013a, 2013b, 2014), obtained through a semi-automatic conversion process starting from MIDT (the Merged Italian Dependency Treebank).
 MIDT in turn was obtained merging two existing Italian treebanks, differing both in corpus composition and adopted annotation schemes:

-* TUT (the Turin University Treebank) (Bosco et al. 2000)
+* TUT, the Turin University Treebank (Bosco et al. 2000)
-* ISST-TANL (an evolution of a subset of ISST (Montemagni et al. 2003), first released as ISST-CoNLL for CoNLL-2007 (Montemagni, Simi 2007).
+* ISST-TANL, first released as ISST-CoNLL for the CoNLL-2007 shared task (Montemagni, Simi 2007).

 The details of the harmonization and conversion process leading to MIDT were discussed in (Bosco, Montemagni, Simi, 2012).
 The Stanford annotation scheme, obtained from an enriched version of MIDT,